-Cooking for someone who doesn't drink alcohol, and need a good stand-in for the red wine called for in a recipe?
+Cooking and need a good stand-in for the red wine called for in a recipe?
 There are plenty of non-alcoholic substitutes that should do the trick.
 Be advised that most will change the flavor of your recipe, so you may want to do a test run before serving your dish to guests.

 You can easily replace the red wine called for in your recipe with an equal amount of beef broth.
 This will contribute both flavor and color to the recipe.
 Chicken broth or vegetable broth can also be used if that's all you have on hand, but beef broth is definitely the better choice.

 One thing to note about this substitution: Beef broth isn't anywhere near as acidic as red wine.
 So, if the wine is being added to a recipe to tenderize meat, you should probably add some white vinegar along with the broth.
 For the best results, add a splash of vinegar to your measuring cup, then add broth until you reach the amount called for.
 One teaspoon of vinegar per cup of broth is a good rule of thumb.

 Red Grape Juice